Shiu/spine-runtimes/spine-glfw/README.md

 # spine-glfw

-The spine-glfw runtime provides basic functionality to load and manipulate [spine](http://esotericsoftware.com) skeletal animation data using C or C++ and render them via [GLFW](https://www.glfw.org/) and [glbinding](https://github.com/cginternals/glbinding).
+The spine-glfw runtime provides functionality to load, manipulate and render [Spine](http://esotericsoftware.com) skeletal animation data using [GLFW](https://www.glfw.org/) and OpenGL. spine-glfw is based on [spine-c](../spine-c) and [spine-cpp](../spine-cpp).
+Note that spine-c depends on spine-cpp, so both are required regardless of which API you choose to use.

+# See the [Spine Runtimes documentation](http://esotericsoftware.com/spine-documentation#runtimes) for in-depth information

 ## Licensing